 The permanent press cycle should be used for almost everything you wear like shirts, blouses, dresses, slacks, jackets, outerwear, even non-cotton socks.
 While some manufacturers recommend that it be used for any synthetic fabric (polyester); I recommend it for any lightweight cotton, ramie, linen or natural fiber washable garment as well.
 The permanent press cycle uses a medium level of heat to prevent wrinkling and the damage that high heat can cause.
 Many of the permanent press cycles on today's dryers have a cool down period of around 10 minutes that uses only room-temperature air to help relax wrinkles in fabrics.
 A cooler fabric will not wrinkle as badly when folded as fabric at a higher temperature.

 Permanent press does not mean that your clothes will come out of the dryer completely wrinkle free.
 You can also reduce the need to iron by promptly removing the clothes and hanging or folding them.

 This is the cycle for towels, sheets, sweats, and jeans.

 Whether you choose automatic dry that uses a moisture sensor to determine if your clothes are dry or select the amount of time you feel the clothes need, the regular cycle is going to use the highest heat setting available on your dryer.
 While it doesn't really shrink your clothes (the hot water in the washer does that), it can melt decorations, and set stains and wrinkles.

-Some of the latest dryer models have a feature that creates steam within the drum independent of the traditional drying cycle.
+Some dryer models have a feature that creates steam within the drum independent of the traditional drying cycle.
 The steam cycle is good for refreshing clothes that don't need to be washed but need a little odor and wrinkle removal.
 The moist steam does not aid in the drying process.